UPPMAX/uppmax4DL/docs/naiss-sens-bianca.md

     - to provide a maximum amount of resources
     - and to satisfy regulations.

+!!! note "Some definitions"
+— Node: A basic "computer", with processor, RAM memory, local disk, and network connection.
+- Core: A *part* of a processor (CPU), capable of executing a thread of execution.
+- Thread: A series of logical steps, executing a program.
+- Multithreading: A program that runs with many threads in parallel.
+Each thread can occupy one core.

 ### Bianca has no Internet
 ... but we have “solutions”